exercism/cli/CONTRIBUTING.md

 On Unices:

-- `cd /path/to/the/development/directory/cli && go build -o testercism main.go`
+- `cd /path/to/the/development/directory/cli && go build -o testercism ./exercism/main.go`
 - `./testercism -h`

 On Windows: